ShapriJee/wemos.github.io/Products/dht_pro_shield.md

 DHT Pro Shield is a digital temperature and humidity sensor shield based DHT22.
 ![DHT Pro Shield](./images/dht22-955-3.jpg)

+## Important
+The temperature and humidity data read from sensor is the result of the last measurement (the sensor will measure after you read). \\
+To get real-time data, you need read twice.\\
+But not recommended to repeatedly reading sensor, reading interval should be more than 2 seconds.

 ## Technical specs

   * **Temperature:** -40~80°C (±0.5°C)